 Tire Environmental Act Program (TEAP)

-The Tire Environmental Act Program is currently accepting applications through mid-April.
-Please see below for more information relating to the application process and necessary material for submission.
+The Tire Environmental Act Program Grant Application Period is open from January 15th through April 15th, 2024.
+Please see below for additional information relating to the application process.

 In 2015, the Tennessee Automotive Association partnered with TDEC and the General Assembly to enact Public Chapter 525 that established the Tire Environmental Fund.
 Upon the first retail sale of a new motor vehicle that is to be titled and registered in Tennessee, a flat fee based on the number of the vehicle’s wheels is assessed.
 The fee goes into the Tire Environmental Fund which is used to fund projects creating or supporting beneficial end uses for waste tires.